vanallenlab/pancan_germline_wgs/scripts/sample_info/phenotypes/README.md

 Given the highly heterogeneous nature of the cohorts included in G2C, we have mapped all available phenotype information onto a simplified data dictionary as follows:

 1. `reported_sex` : reported sex of participant, if known.
-Eligible values are `male`, `female`, or `other`.
+Eligible values are `male`, `female`, `other`, or `NA` if not reported.
 Note that this is not necessarily consistent with inferred sex from WGS ploidy.

 2. `reported_race_or_ethnicity` : participant race and/or ethnicity, if either are reported.
 Note that this will frequently differ from WGS-inferred genetic ancestry.
 In some cases (e.g., certain TOPMed cohorts, 1000 Genomes Project), genetic ancestry inference had been previously performed, in which case these values superceded self-reported race and/or ethnicity.